otyang/icd-10/README.md

 * **[Sqlite Database](https://sqlite.org/)** - This is a small, fast, self-contained, high-reliability, portable and most-used, SQL database engine.
 I selected this to reduce dependencies and for portability.

 ## Acknowledgment
-[@kamillamagna](https://github.com/kamillamagna) - His csv file on the icd10 codes, was what i converted and loaded into a sqlite database.
+[@k4m1113](https://github.com/k4m1113) - His csv [file](https://github.com/k4m1113/ICD-10-CSV) on the icd10 codes, was what i converted and loaded into a sqlite database.

 ## Authors